 Actually, you really are able to research for your own roots in the USA.
 The probability to find ancestors on the other side of the pond is really unbelievable likely.
 And you are even helped with this.
 Surprisingly many hobby genealogists are willing to help.
 In return, you help others to clear their questions.
 Peter Bach, Jr. and his wife leveled several Americans their way into the family of Johann Sebastian Bach plus, they could be added to the Bach Genealogy.
 You know accurate hobby scientists from their published family tree.
 If you meet wrong written German words in their databases, like "Andiolebin" which can be clearly found in Thuringia, Germany or you meet an ancestor with the German name of "Fridigan", instead of "Friedrich", than mentioning the error as a German native speaker is the sensation, which may accomplish a roundabout 150 years research of several generations.
 Genealogy than becomes a pure adventure.

 She as well is showing up in the genealogy of the family of Johann Sebastian Bach.

 These two Americans' last name is Fitch.
 But genealogy tells clearly: they are related to Johann Sebastian Bach.

-One composers calendar. actually the value priced composers calendar.
+One composers calendar. actually the value-priced composers calendar.
 Among 33 composers calendars.
-Actually this calendar does not belong here on the one hand.
+Actually, this calendar does not belong here on the one hand.
 As it is not related to the Bach genealogy.
-On the other hand, it is about historic stuff, Bach is one of the displayed composers and finally this whole website is promotion for my friends' project and "Bach mission".
+On the other hand, it is about historic stuff, Bach is one of the displayed composers and finally this whole website is a promotion for my friends' project and "Bach mission".
 If you are now excited by this composers calendar, why don't you research the other 33 composers calendars and the 66 more Bach calendars and music calendars?
 Please click here to get to the "Bach 4 You" publishing company's shop.
 However, please hurry back after your experience, please.